wp-plugins/genie-wp-favicon/readme.txt

 == Changelog ==

-= 0.1 =

-1. Initial commit

-= 0.2 =

-1. Bugs fixed

-= 0.3 =
+= 0.5 =

-1. Option to disable Apple's gloss effect on image and preserve the user effects
+1. PHP deprecated methods removed
+2. compatibility with 4.3 verified

 = 0.4 =

 1. Bugs with the Apple Touch device support fixed - Thanks @MonkeyKong for support
 2. Request for plugin promotion added

+= 0.3 =

+1. Option to disable Apple's gloss effect on image and preserve the user effects

+= 0.2 =

+1. Bugs fixed

+= 0.1 =

+1. Initial commit